This topic describes the options specific to the HTTP protocol (the protocol version, User-Agent header, request and response compression and so on).

-This property affects all the requests in a project.
+This property affects all the requests you send.
 You cannot compress individual requests.
-To use different compression settings, place your tests in different projects.
-Alternatively, you can run your tests from the command line and specify different settings files for different tests by using the
+To use different compression settings, run your tests from the command line and specify different setting files for different tests by using the

-There are two formats of compressed files: .gzip and .deflate.
+There are three formats of compressed files: .gzip, .deflate and .brotli.

 |Response compression||Indicates whether compressed responses coming from hosts are accepted.|

 |Disable response decompression||If selected, compressed responses are not decompressed.|

 |Close connections after request||If selected, overrides HTTP Keep-Alive settings by requesting to close the HTTP connection after each message exchange.
 This will degrade the performance of your test, but you may get more realistic values during load testing.|

 |Chunking threshold||Using content chunking for requests larger than thresholds.
 Leave the edit box blank to disable it.|

 If selected, ReadyAPI sends authorization headers with each request.

 |Expect continue||If selected, the Expect-Continue header is added to outgoing requests.
 For more information on this feature, see rfc 2616.|

 If selected, URL encoding of endpoints is disabled.
 Select the option if your endpoint URLs are already URL-encoded – for example, they contain